swordfatih/LIFraison/README.md

 ## Topic

-> You must design and implement an application for optimising delivery tours in cities.
+> You must design and implement an application for optimising deliveryRequest tours in cities.
 For more sustainable cities, these deliveries are done with bicycles.

 ## Organization